Odo: Depth-Guided Diffusion for Identity-Preserving Body Reshaping: Introduction

 Digital human shape editing is a critical task, enabling realistic manipulation of body shapes across various domains, such as entertainment, virtual fashion, health visualization, and personalized digital avatars.
 Moreover, it can support medical interventions by visualizing healthy body shapes for conditions such as anorexia and bulimia nervosa~\cite{psych1,psych2}.
 Human shape editing involves modifying a person's body size, shape, and proportions in images, making them appear thinner, heavier, or more muscular while preserving key attributes like pose, identity, clothing, and background.

-Previous methods for human shape editing have primarily relied on 3D morphable models or image warping techniques.
-However, these methods often introduce visual artifacts and background distortions, especially under large deformations, due to their reliance on explicit geometric correspondences.
-In contrast, human pose editing has seen substantial progress, largely due to the availability of large-scale pose editing datasets~\cite{liuLQWTcvpr16DeepFashion}.
-Capturing diverse poses is straightforward, as an individual can rapidly shift poses during short capture sessions, or poses can be automatically extracted from video footage.
-However, gathering data of the same person exhibiting multiple distinct body shapes presents significant practical challenges.
-Thus, the absence of large-scale datasets with identity-consistent body shape variations remains a critical barrier to developing robust shape editing techniques.
+Previous methods for human shape editing have relied on 3D morphable models or image warping techniques, which often produce visual artifacts and background distortions under large deformations due to their dependence on explicit geometric correspondences.
+While human pose editing has advanced significantly with large-scale datasets~\cite{liuLQWTcvpr16DeepFashion}, gathering data of the same person with multiple distinct body shapes presents significant practical challenges.
+Unlike poses, which can be easily captured in short sessions or extracted from videos, body shape variations are difficult to obtain.
+This absence of large-scale datasets with identity-consistent body shape variations remains a critical barrier to developing robust shape editing techniques

 To address this, we introduce \textbf{\datasetname}, the first large-scale dataset specifically curated for human shape editing.
 It features diverse body types including thin, muscular, overweight, with each pair depicting the same subject across different shapes while maintaining consistent identity, pose, clothing, and viewpoint.
 This facilitates precise and identity-preserving model training.
 Building on this dataset, we propose \textbf{\modelname}, to the best of our knowledge, the first ever end-to-end diffusion-based framework designed specifically for human shape editing.
 Recently, diffusion models have demonstrated remarkable success in different image-editing tasks~\cite{9880056,Chung_2024_CVPR,lu2024coarse,Kim_2024_CVPR}.
 Their iterative denoising mechanism, combined with strong priors learned from large datasets, enables fine-grained control and high-quality outputs.
-However, traditional methods like text-based or point-dragging-based methods~\cite{brooks2022instructpix2pix,Shi_2024_CVPR} and are not capable of human body shape transformation.
+However, traditional methods like text-based or point-dragging-based methods~\cite{brooks2022instructpix2pix,Shi_2024_CVPR} are not capable of human body shape transformation as shown in~\cref{fig:drag_results}.
 These techniques lack the precise control for editing human body shapes often causing artifacts or undesired results.

 \modelname~achieves precise, linear, and scalable shape control through the integration of explicit shape guidance into the diffusion process through a combination of a frozen SDXL UNet~\cite{podell2024sdxl} and a depth ControlNet-conditioned~\cite{Zhang_2023_ICCV} diffusion model.
 The frozen UNet preserves identity, appearance, and background details from the input image, while SMPL-based depth maps condition the diffusion model towards achieving accurate and visually coherent target body shapes.
 Users can interactively adjust semantic body attributes through intuitive sliders, facilitating realistic and precise reshaping without compromising visual fidelity.